aj-sykes92/ggmacc/README.md

 <img src="README_files/figure-gfm/base-fun-demo-1.png" style="display: block; margin: auto;" />

-This can be augmented and refined in the same way as any other `ggplot` object.
+It’s worth noting this is a slight perversion of the `ggplot2` grammar-of-graphics philosophy in that `geom_macc` does not exist separately from its aesthetics — the `aes()` arguments are tied up in the function call — however, for flexibility and ease of use, this seemed like the best approach.
+The result can be augmented and refined in the same way as any other `ggplot` object.
 This disaggregated syntax also allows the user opportunity to modify the base data following `macc_prep` if desired.

 ## Acknowledgements